-OTHER INFORMATION TOOLS (E-NEWSLETTER, BULK MAIL)
+OTHER INFORMATION TOOLS (E-NEWSLETTER, BULK MAIL, SOCIAL MEDIA)

 Other ways Special Olympics Georgia disseminates information about its organization is through a monthly e-newsletter, Georgia's Champions, and www.SpecialOlympicsGA.org.
 Special Olympics Georgia posts news releases on its Web site, as well as sends them out to media across the state.
 For each state games and for most special events, the organization blasts radio commercials advertising the events.
 SOGA staff are regularly interviewed on TV news, radio and print newspapers about Special Olympics Georgia.
 The organization also periodically sends out information on special events or ways volunteers and families can get state games pictures through mass e-mail blasts.
+The organization regularly posts special event, competition and program updates on the following social media outlets: Facebook, Instagram, LinkedIn and Twitter.